 PTU and Tapazole– prevention of thyroid storm

-Sinemet: tx of parkinson…sweat, saliva, urine may turn reddish brown occassionally causes drowsiness
+Sinemet: tx of Parkinson…sweat, saliva, urine may turn reddish brown occasionally causes drowsiness

 Tigan: tx of postop n/v and for nausea associated with gastroenteritis

 Bactrim: antibiotic – don’t take if allergic to sulfa drugs…diarrhea common side effect…drink plenty of fluids